Josefino/RasACam/README.md

 ---------------------------------
 Installation:
 1. Unzip the downloaded RasACam.zip file in the Downloads folder.
-You can run the script "./rasacam.sh" (if it is not possible to run, set the rights with the command "chmod + x rasacam.sh"), which creates the RasACam, als, scan and work directories and copies them all unzipped files to the RasACam directory.
+You can run the script "./rasacam.sh", which creates the RasACam, als, scan and work directories and copies them all unzipped files to the RasACam directory.
 In second step installs DCRAW with the necessary libraries and it installs ImageMagick.
+You need manual install VLC player.

 2. Download software ALS to RasACam folder, unzip and rename folder to "als" and also executive program to "als".
 You can download it fro github: https://github.com/gehelem/als